Kerbalism/Skopos/README.md

 # Documentation for modders

-Documentation for modders is (on the Wiki)[https://github.com/Kerbalism/KerbalismContracts/wiki].
+Documentation for modders is on the [KerbalismContracts Wiki Wiki](https://github.com/Kerbalism/KerbalismContracts/wiki).
-If you have any questions, we're on the (Kerbalism discord server)[https://discord.gg/3JAE2JE].
+If you have any questions, we're on the [Kerbalism discord server](https://discord.gg/3JAE2JE).

 # Installation